Prestvannet

 The pond area has been preserved as a nesting place for various birds.
 The pond and its surrounding wooded area form an important natural area for the Tromsø area.
 Encircling the pond is a track commonly used for recreational activities and sports, as well as a nature trail with plaques giving information about the local wildlife.
 In the winter, the frozen pond is a popular place for ice skating.

+Geography

+Prestvannet is fully surrounded by Tromsø urban environment.
+The lake is located in the southern region of Tromsøya, with 96 meter elevation.
+At its deepest point the lake is four meters deep.

+Ecology

+Prestvannet is eutrophic and sampling in 2005 found high saturation of phosphorus.